sagar-46/LeetCode/Easy/README.md

 &ensp;&emsp;single day to buy one stock and choosing a different day in the future to sell that stock.
 Return the maximum profit you can achieve from
 &ensp;&emsp;this transaction.
 If you cannot achieve any profit, return 0.

+125.A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it  \
+&ensp;&emsp;reads the same forward and backward.
+Alphanumeric characters include letters and numbers.
+Given a string s, return true if it is a \
+&ensp;&emsp;palindrome, or false otherwise.

 141.Given head, the head of a linked list, determine if the linked list has a cycle in it.
 There is a cycle in a linked list if there is some node in the \
 &ensp;&emsp;list that can be reached again by continuously following the next pointer.
 Internally, pos is used to denote the index of the node that tail's \
 &ensp;&emsp;next pointer is connected to.
 Note that pos is not passed as a parameter.
 Return true if there is a cycle in the linked list.
 Otherwise, \